Skip to content

 Find the full printable recipe with specific measurements below.

-• Milk: I like to use 2% to help give the crepes a bit of creaminess but still keep it light.
+• Milk: I use 2% milk to give the crepes a bit of creaminess but still keep it light.
+Whole milk or half and half can also be used, but do not use 1% milk.

 • Eggs: These help to make the crepes airy.